UrdnotAks/InfiniteBounce/README.md

   2) The Merger:  This power-up pairs up all the blue balls present on screen.
 This also increases the size of the blue balls.

 # Running the game
 Download all files and place it in the same folder.
-Run using any python IDE.
+Run the 'InfiniteBounce.py' file using any python IDE.
 You must have pygame installed on your system on top of python 3.6 or higher.

 # Bugs
 1) I've never actually went that far into the game to encounter this bug.
 When you use the merger power-up for a number of times, the blue balls grow bigger and bigger resulting in a collision between the red ball and the player can't do anything to prevent that.
 Also, it hits the wall which results in a game over.